mpalmer79/quirk-sell-my-car/README.md

 # Quirk Sell My Car

-A Carvana-style vehicle appraisal and instant offer system for Quirk Auto Dealers.
+A vehicle appraisal and instant offer system for Quirk Auto Dealers.
 Built with Next.js 14, React 18, and Tailwind CSS.

 ## Features